privacyguides/privacyguides.org/docs/email.md

     ![Tutanota logo](/assets/img/email/tutanota.svg#only-light){ align=right }
     ![Tutanota logo](/assets/img/email/tutanota-dark.svg#only-dark){ align=right }

     **[Tutanota.com](https://tutanota.com)** is an email service with a focus on security and privacy through the use of encryption.
 Tutanota has been in operation since **2011** and is based in Hanover, Germany.
 Accounts start with 1GB storage with their free plan.

+    **Free**

+    [Visit Tutanota.org](https://tutanota.org){ .md-button .md-button--primary }

 Tutanota [doesn't allow](https://tutanota.com/faq/#imap) the use of third-party [email clients](https://privacyguides.org/software/email/).
 Tutanota has no plans pull email from [external email accounts](https://github.com/tutao/tutanota/issues/544#issuecomment-670473647) using the [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) protocol.
 [Email import](https://github.com/tutao/tutanota/issues/630) is currently not possible.

 Emails can be exported [individually or by bulk selection](https://tutanota.com/howto#generalMail).
 Tutanota does not allow for [subfolders](https://github.com/tutao/tutanota/issues/927) as you might expect with other email providers.

 Tutanota is working on a [desktop client](https://tutanota.com/blog/posts/desktop-clients/) and they have an app [available in F-Droid](https://f-droid.org/packages/de.tutao.tutanota).
 They also have their app in conventional stores such as [App Store](https://apps.apple.com/us/app/tutanota/id922429609) on iOS and [Google Play](https://play.google.com/store/apps/details?id=de.tutao.tutanota) for Android.

-    [Visit Tutanota.org](https://tutanota.org){ .md-button .md-button--primary }

 ??? check "Custom Domains and Aliases"